1x-eng/blog/content/posts/memory-in-python.md

 ## In Conclusion: A Mirror for the Masses

 So, next time you’re tempted to complain about Python’s performance, maybe take a moment for some self-reflection.
-Is it really Python that’s slow, or could it be that the fault lies not in the stars, but in ourselves?
+Consider what ‘side effects’ your code might be causing, which could be the real culprit.

 Python has made a heroic effort to simplify memory management.
-If your code still runs like a sloth in molasses, it might be time to look in the mirror and ask if the problem is right in front of the keyboard.
+If your code still runs like a sloth in molasses, sure, no tool is ever perfect, but are you using it ‘properly’?
+Maybe it’s time to hit the books.
+Just saying...🤔💻

-Remember, a poor craftsman blames their tools.
-In Python’s world, that tool is often sharper than its user.
-So before you proclaim, “Python is slow,” ask yourself: Are you truly justified in casting that stone, or should you be hitting the books instead of bashing Python? 🤔💻